Asymptotic convergence of restarted Anderson acceleration for certain normal linear systems: Introduction

 Iterations of the type \eqref{eq:FPI} are ubiquitous throughout computational science, even if they are not always presented in such abstract form.
-In many applications the convergence rate of \eqref{eq:FPI} may be unacceptably slow, and so it is commonplace to accelerate it.
-One such widely used method for this is Anderson acceleration (AA) \cite{Anderson1965}.
-For memory parameter $m_k \in \mathbb{N}_0$, AA produces the sequence of iterates
+In many applications the convergence rate of \eqref{eq:FPI} may be undesirably slow, and so it is commonplace to accelerate it.
+One such widely used method for this is Anderson acceleration (AA) \cite{Anderson1965}: